loshjarson/web-sprint-challenge-advanced-react/interview_answers.md

 1. What are the main differences between a stateful and a functional component?

+A stateful component keeps track of changing data with a state, but functional components render the same thing everytime

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+componentWillMount function will run before the component mounts as long as it will mount. componentWillUpdate function will run before a component updates

 3. Define stateful logic.
+any code that uses state to store data

 4. What are the three step of creating a successful test?
 What is done in each phase?

+Arrange: set up targets (inputs, buttons, etc.)
+Act: perform actions on targets
+Assert: assert the expected outcome from actions